dsteinke/ECommerce_API/README.md

 - Swagger UI
 - Postman Collection with Endpoints in Solution

+## Notes
+- Postman Collection with Endpoints in Solution
+- ecommerce_demo.db file is currently in ECommerce_API, but should be ECommerce_API.Infrastructure (with SQLite you cannot simply move the local db-file)

 ## To do:
 - Order Function
 - Unit Tests
 - Migration from SQLite to PostgreSQL
 - Containerization with Docker

+Created by dsteinke